Deco&Design

 How petrified wood is formed

-The process of replacing organic matter takes place due to water passing through the wood, washing away much of the cellulose and lignin and depositing minerals, especially quartz.
-Quartz crystals are colourless, but over time other minerals are deposited which colour the fossilised wood black (carbon), green or blue (copper, chromium or cobalt), red, yellow or brown (iron oxides).
+The process of replacing organic matter occurs as water passes through the wood, washing away much of the cellulose and lignin and depositing minerals, particularly quartz.
+Quartz crystals are colourless, but over time other minerals are deposited that colour the fossilized wood black (carbon), green or blue (copper, chromium or cobalt), red, yellow or brown (iron oxides).

-Petrified wood preserves the original structure of the tree trunk with all its details, down to the microscopic level.
-You can easily see the annual rings and the original design formed by them.
+The petrified wood preserves the original structure of the tree trunk with all its details down to the microscopic level.
+One can easily observe the annual rings and the original design formed by them.

 photo source: majestyoftrees.com